Tilt-based Aberration Estimation in Transmission Electron Microscopy: Methods

 } and

 where $v_k \in \mathbb{C}$ and $a_k \in \mathbb{C}$ are the drift velocity and acceleration at time index $k$, with $\real{v_k}$ and $\imag{v_k}$ representing the velocity components in the $x$ and $y$ directions, respectively, and similarly for $\real{a_k}$ and $\imag{a_k}$. $\tau$ denotes the sampling time.
-Essentially, the aberrations $c$ (elements of $x_k$) remain constant (in the absence of process noise $\xi_k$), except for the shift aberrations $\real{c_{11}}$ and $\imag{c_{11}}$, which are modeled as second-order polynomials in time.
+Here, $\vc_k$ is the time-varying counterpart of the aberration vector $\vc$ introduced in~\eqref{eq:tilt-induced-shift}, where the subscript $k$ reflects that aberrations are now treated as a dynamic state.
+Essentially, the aberrations $\vc_k$ (elements of $x_k$) remain constant (in the absence of process noise $\xi_k$), except for the shift aberrations $\real{c_{11}}$ and $\imag{c_{11}}$, which are modeled as second-order polynomials in time.
 Note that the model can be easily extended to include polynomial drifting up to arbitrary orders of other aberrations, which would come at the cost of a more complex estimation problem.
 We assume the normalized initial state $x_0 \sim \mathcal{N}(0, I_{d})$.